 - -24 Unrelated Evaluation and Management Service by the Same Practitioner During a Postoperative Period: The practitioner may need to indicate that an evaluation and management service was performed during a postoperative period for a reason(s) unrelated to the original procedure.
 This circumstance may be reported by adding the modifier -24 to the appropriate level of E/M service.
-(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - Practitioner on the Day of a Procedure: The practitioner may need to indicate that on the day a procedure or service identified by an MMIS code was performed, the patient's condition required a significant, separately identifiable E/M service above and beyond the usual preoperative and postoperative care associated with the procedure that was performed.
+(Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.) - -25 Significant, Separately Identifiable Evaluation and Management Service by the Same Practitioner on the Day of a Procedure: The practitioner may need to indicate that on the day a procedure or service identified by an MMIS code was performed, the patient's condition required a significant, separately identifiable E/M service above and beyond the usual preoperative and postoperative care associated with the procedure that was performed.
 The E/M service may be prompted by the symptom or condition for which the procedure and/or service was provided.
 As such, different diagnoses are not required for reporting of the E/M services on the same date.
 This circumstance may be reported by adding the modifier -25 to the appropriate level of E/M service.